wilSecord/cs160-final/README.md

 ### Midterm

-- **Graph representation of collaborations**
+- Gathering of all required data
+	- Artist hometowns & associated states
+	- Artist collaboration edges
 - Begin work on analysis of graph representation
-- Begin work on interactive visualizer of experimental subset of the data

 ### Final

 - Full analysis results
-- Finished interactive visualizer
+- Finished visual presentation

 ## Potential Challenges

-- Dataset size: we may anticipate difficulties in loading and transforming the complete dataset, and then visualizing our data interactively
+- Dataset size: we may anticipate difficulties in loading and transforming the complete dataset
-- Runtime: the complete creation of our graph database may take a prohibitive amount of time
+- Runtime: the complete creation of our graph may take a prohibitive amount of time
+- Data cleanliness: since we are using crowd-sourced data, we may encounter issues with the cleanliness thereof

 ## Related Work